What is the Schumann Resonance? You may not have heard of it before, but it’s more important than you think

 To say that bees are a keystone species feels like a massive understatement.
-Without bees, the vast majority of food crops wouldn’t get pollinated, and we and every other species that rely on those crops for food, either directly or indirectly, would struggle for survival.
+Without bees, the vast majority of food crops wouldn’t exist.
+We and every other species that rely on those crops for food, either directly or indirectly, would struggle for survival.

-Of course, the Schumann Resonance signifies the Earth’s natural magnetic field; so in fact the bees rely on SR for navigation.
-But all the geomagnetic disturbance or “electro smog” we produce (such as that from wireless technologies like cellphones and Bluetooth) has obscured SR, which may well be impacting the bees’ ability to navigate–to the detriment to all life on the planet.
+Of course, the Schumann Resonance signifies the Earth’s natural magnetic field.
+In fact, the bees rely on SR for navigation.
+But all the geomagnetic disturbance or electrosmog we produce from wireless technologies has obscured the SR. This may well be impacting the bees’ ability to navigate.
+Much to the detriment to all life on the planet.

 Hainsworth recognised that the frequency of the dominant human brainwave rhythm (10.5Hz) and the average frequency at which there is minimal natural interference in the Earth-ionosphere cavity are identical.
 He understood that this shared frequency makes evolutionary sense.

 We Are Human Antennas

 As psychologist and author Louise Samways notes, the human body is like a radio transceiver connected to an aerial.
 It’s able to transmit and receive energy from the surrounding environment.
 And one of those radiant energy signals originates from the Schumann Resonance.
 A vital frequency that evidently impacts our sense of time, bio-cycles, and our health.

 Whatever the true nature of the relationship between the SR and other ELF electromagnetic waves and human health, the best way to enhance our understanding of it may be through the kind of multidisciplinary approach that’s required to study interconnectedness.
 The study of interconnectivity is still in its infancy.
 It incorporates such disciplines as geosciences, astrophysics and human and animal studies.